 He obtained the degree of Master of Science (Technology) in 1967 from Delft Technological University of Leuven, Belgium.
 In 1976, he joined the Engineering Research Laboratories (ERL) in Pakistan and set up a uranium enrichment industrial plant.
 As a tribute to his services to Pakistan, during May 1981, the president of Pakistan, renamed the Engineering Research Laboratories, Kahuta, as, Dr. Abdul Qadeer Khan Research Laboratories (KRL).

-The scientific contributions of Dr Khan have been recognized in several ways.
-As an active scientist and technologist, he has published more than 188 scientific research papers in international journals of high repute.
-He has been editor of a large number of books on metallurgy, advanced materials and phase transformation.
-His academic and scholastic activities have attracted the attention of number of western countries where he has delivered more than 100 lectures.
-His work on Industrial Uranium Enrichment Plant for peaceful application of nuclear technology has resulted in a breakthrough in the field of metallurgy and materials science.
-It is entirely due to his efforts that the process of enrichment of Uranium was successfully completed in Pakistan.
+The scientific contributions of Dr Khan had been recognized in several ways.
+As an active scientist and technologist, he published more than 188 scientific research papers in international journals of high repute.
+He was the editor of a large number of books on metallurgy, advanced materials and phase transformation.
+His academic and scholastic activities attracted the attention of number of western countries where he delivered more than 100 lectures.
+His work on Industrial Uranium Enrichment Plant for peaceful application of nuclear technology resulted in a breakthrough in the field of metallurgy and materials science.
+It was entirely due to his efforts that the process of enrichment of Uranium was successfully completed in Pakistan.
 This breakthrough ultimately resulted in the historic explosion of six nuclear bombs in May 1998.

-Dr Khan is a Fellow of Kazakh National Academy of Sciences, the first Asian scientist with this honour, elected Fellow of the Islamic Academy of Sciences and Honorary Member of the Korean Academy of Science and Technology.
-He was elected unopposed to the post of President of the Pakistan Academy of Sciences in 1997-a position that he still occupies.
-He is a member of many national and international professional organizations including the Pakistan Institute of Metallurgical Engineers; Pakistan Institute of Engineers; and Institute of Central and West Asian Studies.He is a Member of the Institute of Materials, London; American Society of Metals (ASM); Canadian Institute of Metals (CIM) and Japan Institute of Metals (JIM).
+Dr A. Q. Khan was a Fellow of Kazakh National Academy of Sciences, the first Asian scientist with this honour, elected Fellow of the Islamic Academy of Sciences and Honorary Member of the Korean Academy of Science and Technology.
+He was elected unopposed to the post of President of the Pakistan Academy of Sciences in 1997.
+He was a member of many national and international professional organizations including the Pakistan Institute of Metallurgical Engineers; Pakistan Institute of Engineers; and Institute of Central and West Asian Studies.He was a Member of the Institute of Materials, London; American Society of Metals (ASM); Canadian Institute of Metals (CIM) and Japan Institute of Metals (JIM).

-Prof. Abdul Qadeer Khan sits on the Boards of Governors of numerous universities and institutes.
-He is a Member of the Executive Committee, GIK Institute of Engineering and Technology; Member, Board of Governors, Hamdard University; Member, Board of Governors, Sir Syed University of Engineering and Technology; Member Syndicate, Quaidi-I-Azam university, Islamabad ; and Member, Board of Governors, International Islamic University, Islamabad.
+Prof. Abdul Qadeer Khan was on the Boards of Governors of numerous universities and institutes.
+He was a Member of the Executive Committee, GIK Institute of Engineering and Technology; Member, Board of Governors, Hamdard University; Member, Board of Governors, Sir Syed University of Engineering and Technology; Member Syndicate, Quaidi-I-Azam university, Islamabad ; and Member, Board of Governors, International Islamic University, Islamabad.